WebDev-5/kel5-timer-jQuery/README.md

 - [x] Add local storage to keep running in the background.
 - [x] Add multiple timer feature.
 - [x] Fix and update local storage.
+- [x] Fix and remove display bug.

-See the [open issues](https://github.com/WebDev-5/kel5-timer-javascript/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/WebDev-5/kel5-timer-jQuery/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#top">back to top</a>)</p>